miner2046/Bonkcoin-core/doc/build-unix.md

 from the root of the repository.

-Otherwise, you can build Bonkcoin Core from self-compiled [depends](/depends/README.md).
+Otherwise, you can build Friccoin Core from self-compiled [depends](/depends/README.md).

 **Note**: You only need Berkeley DB if the wallet is enabled (see [*Disable-wallet mode*](#disable-wallet-mode)).

 #### Disable-wallet mode
-When the intention is to run only a P2P node without a wallet, Bonkcoin may be compiled in disable-wallet mode with:
+When the intention is to run only a P2P node without a wallet, Friccoin may be compiled in disable-wallet mode with:

 ```bash